Cognigy/Documentation/docs/en/docs/ai/installation/migration/from-weaviate-to-qdrant.md

 Deleting all data from the Qdrant database may be necessary in the following cases:

-- You ran a test migration which populated Qdrant.
+- You ran a test migration that populated Qdrant.
 Since the migration job only works with an empty Qdrant database, you need to remove all data from Qdrant before starting a proper migration.
 - As part of a proper migration, you finished running the migration job but have not yet started Step 3.
 Due to a potential issue with the migration job, you would like to run it again before starting Step 3.

 In both cases, you can empty the Qdrant database by deleting the Persistent Volume Claims (PVCs) and the Persistent Volumes (PVs) for Qdrant as follows: